SECURITIES PURCHASE AGREEMENT

 (a)The issuance of the MYOS common stock issuable upon conversion of the Securities pursuant to the Merger shall be registered under the Form S-4 Registration Statement (as such term is defined in Merger Agreement).

-(b)In the event that the issuance of the MYOS common stock issuable for the Securities pursuant to the Merger are not registered pursuant to the Form S-4 Registration Statement, then the Company shall use commercially reasonable efforts to file a registration statement covering such shares with the Commission registering such shares for resale no later than forty-five (45) days following the Closing Date, and cause the registration statement to become effective no later than ninety (90) days after the filing of such registration statement; provided, however, that in the event that such registration statement is reviewed by the Commission, then the effectiveness deadline shall be extended to one hundred eighty (180) days following the filing of such registration statement.
+(b)In the event that the issuance of the MYOS common stock issuable for the Securities pursuant to the Merger are not registered pursuant to the Form S-4 Registration Statement, then the Company shall use commercially reasonable efforts to file a registration statement covering such shares with the Commission registering such shares for resale no later than thirty (30) days following the Closing Date, and cause the registration statement to become effective no later than sixty (60) days after the filing of such registration statement.
 The Company shall bear all expenses of such registration.
 Subject to customary rights to suspend or delay sales from time to time in order to update the registration statement and prospectus to correct what might otherwise constitute a material development, material misstatement or omission therefrom, the Company will use its reasonable best efforts to keep such registration statement effective until the date by which all such shares have been sold.
 With respect to material misstatements and omissions in the registration statement and securities law violations, the Company will indemnify the Purchaser other than for written information provided by the Purchaser for use in the registration statement.

 SECTION 9.Definitions.
 Unless the context otherwise requires, the terms defined in this SECTION 9 shall have the meanings specified for all purposes of this Agreement.